FeatureBaseDB/www/content/docs/query-language.md

 This index can serve queries like:

-* How many repositories has user 1 contribute to?
+* How many repositories has user 1 contributed to?
 * How many repositories are written in the Go programming language?
-* What are the top five users who contribute to the most repositories?
+* What are the top five users who have contributed to the most repositories?
 * What are the top five users who have contributed to the most repositories that are written in Go?
-* How many repositories do user 1 and user 2 both contribute to?
+* How many repositories have user 1 and user 2 both contributed to?
 * How many repositories has user 1 worked on that user 2 has not?

 ```
 Index: user